 Meaning and History

-For more than a hundred years of Castrol’s operation in the company’s target audience market, nine variants of the logo have been presented.
-With the exception of the first logo, introduced in 1899, all subsequent redesigns were done in the same style, which greatly increased the brand’s visual recognition.
+Over more than a hundred years of Castrol’s operation in its target audience’s market, nine variants of the logo have been presented.
+With the exception of the first logo, introduced in 1899, all subsequent redesigns were made in the same style, greatly increasing the brand’s visual recognition.

 What is Castrol?